Melody Time: Home media

 Melody Time was first released on January 25, 1987, in Japan, on Laserdisc, and then on VHS on June 2, 1998, under the Walt Disney Masterpiece Collection title.
 This THX certified VHS was the first American home video release of the film itself, premiering in time for its 50th anniversary.

 Prior to its 1998 home video debut in the US, in part of the Walt Disney Masterpiece Collection, Once Upon A Wintertime was featured on the VHS, A Walt Disney Christmas, Little Toot on Storybook Classics, Blame It On The Samba on The Wonderful World of Disney: Music for Everybody and Pecos Bill on the American Heroes VHS paired with Paul Bunyan.

 On June 6, 2000, Melody Time was released on VHS and DVD as part of the Walt Disney Gold Classic Collection.
 However, in the Region 1 DVD release all scenes of smoking were digitally removed in the Pecos Bill segment while the Region 2 release in Europe leaves those scenes unaltered.
 The movie was left uncut, with smoking scenes intact, when it was included on the Disney+ streaming service.
 It was released on Blu-Ray, exclusive to the Disney Movie Club, on November 2, 2021, also uncut and unaltered.

 Marketing

+RKO supported the film's release with a nationwide promotional campaign that included radio promotion, newspaper and trade-paper advertising, and theatrical publicity.
+The film's New York engagement at the Astor Theatre was accompanied by additional music-oriented promotion in Times Square, including broadcasts of songs from the film and cooperation with local record stores.
+Contemporary promotional material emphasized the film's seven musical numbers and performers and advertised its Astor Theatre engagement.

+1948 promotional folder for Melody Time, advertising the film's engagement at the Astor Theatre in New York.

 The various taglines of the film were: "For Your All-Time Good Time!", "7 Hit Songs!
 11 Musical Stars!", and "Walt Disney's Great New Musical Comedy".

 Collectible items for the film include books, figures, and posters.